m-mdy-m/Xprz/README.md

 **Explanation:**
 - This section defines a router using the `Route` component provided by XPRZ.
 - Middleware functions for authentication (`ensureAuthenticated` and `verifyToken`) are imported using the `$read` utility function.
-- The `globalMiddleware` method is used to apply middleware for all routes.
+- The `mids` method is used to apply middleware for all routes.
 - Route handlers are defined for the root path ("/") and "/home" path.
 - The `getHome` function from the home controller is used as a route handler for the "/home" route.